 Before the PhD I worked for three years as a parish minister in Devonport, Tasmania.
 The time of preparation for the pastoral ministry included a degree in theology with Whitley College and the Melbourne College of Divinity, as well as participation in a number of faith communities.
 These included St. David's Church in Collingwood and the House of the Gentle Bunyip in Clifton Hill.
 There we worked and prayed with others as the Community sought to care for people who suffer from schizophrenia.
 The people of the Bunyip continue to hold a special place in our hearts.

 Before that, I was a teacher at St. Michael's Collegiate School in Hobart,Tasmania.
 I also tutored at the University of Tasmania, teaching education students about Tasmanian Social History and Medieval Romance.To qualify as a teacher, I studied at the University for a degree in literature and a diploma in education.
 While on campus, I was involved with student politics, and worshipped at Taroona Baptist Church.
 It was during these University days that I fell in love with Lil.
 We were married on December 23, 1989, and nested in a yellow house in the foothills of Mt.
 Wellington.

-I grew up in Sheffield, Tasmania, with my Mum, Dad, brother and two sisters.
+I grew up on Aboriginal country in Sheffield, with my Mum, Dad, brother and two sisters.
 And thought about God quite a lot of the time.